Why universities should educate students on what IP is? Why it matters?

 a)Faculty and staff members

-Lack of basic information on IP and technology transfer issues can result into problems on part of the faculty and staff impacting the directions they provide to undergraduate and graduate students, postdoctoral fellows, and/or technicians involved in research.
+Lack of basic information on IP and technology transfer issues can result into problems on part of the faculty and staff impacting the directions they provide to undergraduate and graduate students, postdoctoral fellows, and/or technicians involved in the research.

 b)Graduate Students, Postdoctoral Fellows